xerdin442/event-ticketing-saas/README.md

 ### 6. Monitoring

 - To view the custom application metrics on Grafana, visit: `http://localhost:3002`.
-- If you add new metrics, update the dashboard [config file](./monitoring/grafana/dashboards/observability.json).
+- If you add new metrics, update the dashboard config file [here](./monitoring/grafana/dashboards/observability.json).

 <br>